Discover centuries of festive fun

 We used a previous version of this book to plan our Germany road trips, now you can grab the revised copy.

-There are even specific days scheduled for you to be able to get a free valuation on your old heirlooms.
+Bring along your own antiques, as there are even specific days scheduled for you to get a free valuation on your old heirlooms.

 Just a few points to note;

-Dress warm and comfortable, this is essential it was cold in December.
+Dress warm and comfortable; this is essential because it was cold in December.